Close

 • Elements not visible in focus (success criteria 2.4.7)

-This website was last tested by means of an accessibility audit on 23 December 2021.
-The test was carried out by Shaw Trust.
+This website was tested by means of an accessibility audit in December 2021, carried out by Shaw Trust.

 The following areas were highlighted for attention and addressed by means of fixes by developers and editors in the period from April 2022 - June 2022: